zealdom/Discord-bot/README.md

 ## discord-python-bot
 Discord bot written in discord.py api for fun

-# Api's used so far:
+# Api's used:
-Wikipedia, and Discord
+Wikipedia and Discord

 # Cogs:
 Extensions that function as seperate commands.